 Buy Used When You Need Something

 If you find that you really are in need of a certain item, make a habit of trying to find it used if you can.
 Thrift stores are FILLED with all manner of things for a fraction of the retail price.
-You can also find practically anything you need secondhand on Facebook, Craigslist or Ebay.
+You can also find practically anything you need secondhand on Facebook Marketplace.

 Learn to Make Your Own Music

 Before radios and digital media came along, people had to make their own music for entertainment.
 Do you know how to play a guitar or the piano?
 Can you sing?
 Given the opportunity, I bet you would be surprised at the beautiful music you could make with your family and friends if you had the desire.
 Plus, it gives you a skill and great creative outlet that doesn’t cost a thing.